-BofA to repay released Arizona inmates for debit-card fees
+Bank of America to repay freed Arizona inmates for debit-card fees

 “This is a message to departments of corrections and to banks that charging exorbitant fees to people who are getting out and desperately want to be members of the community again is really not the message we want,” Allen said.

 Former Arizona prison inmate Daria Brill said she had about $2,000 on the books when she was released in 2016 after serving five years for a drug sales offense.
 She said she was shocked when Bank of America charged her a fee to withdraw cash on her card at a teller window, since she had previously been a customer and knew that a card issued by the bank normally carries no withdraw fees.
-She also said the teller could not tell her how much was son her card, so she had to guess and return a second time, which cost her another $15 fee.
+She also said the teller could not tell her how much was on her card, so she had to guess and return a second time, which cost her another $15 fee.

-“It’s just amazing to me that institutions can rally think that it’s OK to take a population that’s trying to succeed and do the right thing and turn around and take advantage of them,” Brill said.
+“It’s just amazing to me that institutions can really think that it’s OK to take a population that’s trying to succeed and do the right thing and turn around and take advantage of them,” Brill said.
 “It feels really good to be part of justice and hold people accountable.
 I was held accountable for my crime.
 I did my time, and it’s nice to see that there’s justice beyond that.”